vmware-archive/nsxraml/documentation/appendix.md

 history** information throughout the *NSX API Guide* for details of other changes, such as parameter additions.

+### Behavior changes in NSX 6.4.1

+When you create a new IP pool with `POST /api/2.0/services/ipam/pools/scope/globalroot-0`, or modify an existing IP pool with `PUT /api/2.0/services/ipam/pools/`, and the pool has multiple IP ranges defined, validation is done to ensure that the ranges do not overlap.
+This validation was not previously done.

 ### Deprecations in NSX 6.4.0

 The following items are deprecated, and might be removed in a future release.